jjvanzon/JJs-Reference-Architecture/Code Style.md

 </td></tr></table>

-#### Text Method Names
+#### Test Method Names

-Test method names start with `Test_` and use a lot of underscores in the name because they will be long, because they will be very specific.
+Prefer to start test method names with `Test_` and do not hold back on underscores in the name.

 <table><tr><th>Recommended</th><th>Less Preferred</th></tr><tr><td>